1. 705. 304. 6246

 As a very resilient pathogen, it can survive in hot, salty, or acidic environments.
 However, if it spreads to other parts of the body it can cause serious infections.
 The bacteria can get into urine, blood, or a wound during surgery.

-E. faecalis is a common cause a variety of nosocomial, hospital-aquired urinary tract infections (UTIs).
+E. faecalis is a common cause a variety of nosocomial, hospital-acquired urinary tract infections (UTIs).
 Infection is often transmitted through catheters or dialysis ports, when not thoroughly cleaned.

 Although Enterococcus faecalis is naturally present in the intestinal tract, it can also cause diarrhea, especially in elderly and immunocompromised patients, such as those with HIV/AIDS or who have recently undergone an organ transplant.